The Audit & Supervisory Board Activities

 • Report accounting audit results of the Accounting Auditor to the Board of Directors meetings

-Exchanged opinions (12 times), and reported to the Board of Directors meetings (two times)
+Exchanged opinions (nine times) and reported to the Board of Directors meetings (three times)

-• Audit plan, accounting audit results, key audit matters, disclosure of non-financial information, non-assurance services management, audit quality, etc.
+• Confirmed audit plan, accounting audit results, key auditing items, non-assurance services management, audit quality, etc.

 and the Department of Internal Audit)

-Held meetings (three times) to share audit plans and critical audit issues
+Held three types of Audits meetings (three times) to share audit plans and key issues among each audit organization,

 Development and